 Targeted Protein Degradation

-Targeted protein degradation (TPD) involves the selective targeting of disease-causing proteins (oncoproteins) by the body’s own degradation machinery.
+Selectively targeting the elimination of disease-causing proteins by using the body’s own degradation machinery

-TPD is a fast-growing area of cancer drug research that is attracting significant interest from some of the world’s largest pharmaceutical companies because of the potential advantages protein degraders have over other classes of cancer treatments, including
+Targeted protein degradation (TPD) is a fast-growing area of cancer drug research attracting significant interest from some of the world’s largest pharmaceutical companies.
+That’s because protein degraders have significant potential advantages over other classes of cancer treatments, including

 Targeting Transcription Factors for Cancer Therapy

 In cancers, transcription factors can act incorrectly to turn on cancer-promoting genes and turn off cancer-suppressing genes.
 Inhibiting incorrect transcription factor activity is an attractive approach to treating certain cancers.
-Unfortunately, transcription factors can be difficult to target because, unlike enzymes, they do not contain a clear site for small molecules to adhere to.
-Fortunately, scientific advances have helped make transcription factors go from undruggable to druggable.
-Targeted protein degradation is one way to selectively target and eliminate disease causing transcription factors.
+However, transcription factors can be difficult to target, because unlike enzymes, they lack a clear site where small molecule inhibitors can adhere and inhibit the protein’s cancer-promoting activity.